-- We recommend that the language in Clause 10 should be modified in order to clarify whether or not the following interpretation is correct: the analysis referred to in clause 10 is not expected to be published or publicly released; rather, the mandated analysis is intended to be an internal effort by financial institutions and intermediaries, the goal of which is to determine if there are any systemic issues that are the root causes of complaints.
-In that same connection, we recommend that the AMF align its analysis requirements with the CCIR/CISRO Guidance: Conduct of Insurance Business and Fair Treatment of Customers around analysis of complaints, which is based on high-level principles. - In Chapter II, which applies to financial intermediaries, we note that such companies can vary significantly in size and sophistication.
-The "one size fits all" prescriptive regulatory expectations set out in this Chapter may be quite challenging for smaller financial intermediary companies to comply with. - With respect to Clause 12, some complaints are quite simple to resolve while others that become escalated (Level 3 complaints) can be very complicated.
+- We recommend that clause 4 should reference existing AMF and CCIR/CISRO regulatory expectations around the fair treatment of customers, including those outlined in the AMF's Sound Commercial Practices Guideline; and, to the extent practicable, clause 4's wording should align with those expectations. - The Draft Regulation indicates that the term "ombudsperson" should not be used for an internal function where the person with that title is an employee of the institution.
+However, in clause 5, the Draft Regulation sets out expectations that "complaints officers" in companies "...are able, in carrying out their respective functions, to act with independence and avoid any situation in which they would be in a conflict of interest."
+If the draft Regulation views an internal company staff member with the title "ombudsperson" as not being capable of being objective, then it is difficult to understand how a "complaints officer" would not be viewed as having the same challenges, since he or she would also be a company employee. - In Section 7, it may not always be reasonable to expect the staff person responsible for processing complaints to have "detailed knowledge of the products and services offered by the financial intermediary," because there may be cases particularly in large financial institutions/intermediaries where there is a centralized complaints team and its complaints handling specialists rely on expertise from various areas of the business to be able to deal with complaints that arise related to particular areas of the business. - We recommend that the language in clause 10 should be modified in order to clarify whether or not the following interpretation is correct: the analysis referred to in clause 10 is not expected to be published or publicly released; rather, the mandated analysis is intended to be an internal effort by financial institutions and intermediaries, the goal of which is to determine if there are any systemic issues that are the root causes of complaints. - In Chapter II, which applies to financial intermediaries, we note that such companies can vary significantly in size and sophistication.
+The "one size fits all" prescriptive regulatory expectations set out in this Chapter may be quite challenging for smaller financial intermediary companies to comply with. - With respect to clause 12, some complaints are quite simple to resolve while others that become escalated (Level 3 complaints) can be very complicated.
 A 60-day resolution deadline could be quite challenging to meet with respect to more complicated, escalated complaints.
 It is also not clear to CAFII whether the 60-day deadline includes the time required for the heretofore-called "internal ombudperson" process to be utilized (which will now be an escalation that is managed by an internal "complaints officer"). - We believe that use of the word 'enlightened' in "to allow the complainant the opportunity to seek advice for the purpose of making an enlightened decision" is an improper use of that word in English; and the intent would be better captured by using the word 'informed' instead.